ryanlengel/botframework-components/docs/scenarios/make-bot-skill.md

 - Test and should work

-## Scenario 2: I want to use skills locally via intent recognition
+## Scenario 2: I want a local bot and I want to connect to a local skill via intent recognition wiring
 - Make 2 bots via the templates
 - In the parent, in the designer -> add -> open existing skill
 - Add app IDs & Passwords to parent and skill